 All non-probationary teachers shall be observed and effectiveness evaluated at least once every three years.
 Any employee may receive additional evaluations any time during their employment with the District.
-Each non-probationary teacher whom the principal or appropriate supervisor considers likely to be evaluated as less than "meets" shall be formally observed at least three times prior to the final conference with the Chief Human Resources Officer and the appropriate Executive Director.
+Each non-probationary teacher whom the principal or appropriate supervisor considers likely to be evaluated as less than "meets" shall be formally observed at least three times prior to the final conference with the Chief Human Resources Officer.

 New employees will be evaluated at least once during the first 12 months of employment and then will be scheduled for formal evaluation at least once every three years.
-Any employee may receive additional evaluations any time during their employment with the District.
+Any employee may receive additional evaluations any time during his/her employment with the District.